maziac/DeZog/design/MemoryPaging.md

 where address includes the upper bits for the slot index.
 It is necessary to increase the bank_nr by 1 because 0 is left for normal addresses.

-Note: long addresses are used only for the pageable slots.
-The other slots use normal 64k addresses as there is no requirement to distinguish the address from some other bank,

-# Is it necessary to distinguish if long addresses or 64k addresses are used ?

-Unclear yet.

-Open:
-- What if e.g. ZEsarUX is used as ZX48k?
-Is the slot/bank association still available?
+Note: long addresses are (with DeZog 3.x) used in any case.
+Even for a 64k only non-banked system.
+In this case a pseudo bank is used.
+So internally all addresses are long addresses.
+There is no need anymore to distinguish.

 # SLD (sjasmplus)